 Harvesting Broccoli Side Shoots

-Broccoli plants produce a large, central head that should be harvested in the morning and cut at a slight angle, along with two to three inches (5 to 7.5 cm.) of the stalk.
+Broccoli plants produce a large, central head that should be harvested in the morning and cut at a slight angle, along with 2 to 3 inches (5-8 cm.) of the stalk.
 Harvest the head when it is a uniform green color with no hint of yellow.

 Once the main head has been severed, you will notice the plant growing broccoli side shoots.
 Broccoli plant side shoots will continue to be produced for several weeks.